Nevada Real Estate License Requirements

 What is the passing score for the Nevada real estate license exam?

-The salesperson exam comprises 120 total questions.
+The exam comprises 120 total questions.
 The national portion consists of 80 questions, and the state-law portion consists of 40 questions.

-The broker exam comprises 130 total questions.
+The exam comprises 130 total questions.
 The national portion consists of 80 questions, and the state-law portion consists of 50 questions.

-Exams have multiple versions, called forms, all created using standardized content outlines.
+Exams have multiple versions, called forms; all created using standardized content outlines.
 A statistical process called equating is applied to maintain fairness across all candidates.
 This process ensures that the difficulty level remains consistent regardless of the specific exam form a candidate receives.

 The examination score is reported as a percent score on a scale of 0%-100%.
 It represents the percentage of questions answered correctly.
 You must score 75% of the questions correctly to pass.